hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 11.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/11.png)

+## Problem 12

-## 12. Get the average deposit paid for each boat that has been booked by more than one person.
+> Get the average deposit paid for each boat that has been booked by more than one person.

 ```sql
 SELECT `BID`, AVG(`Deposit`) FROM Reserves GROUP BY `BID`